StephKoerlin/StephKoerlin/README.md

 # Hiya!

 My name is Stephanie, or Steph if you prefer, and I am somewhat new to the world of IT and the cloud.
 I have done a lot of studying to be here!
 All that study has paid off though.
-I have passed my AWS Solutions Architect - Associate and completed a fairly in depth project to solidify all that knowledge.
+I have passed my AWS Solutions Architect - Associate and completed an in depth project to solidify all that knowledge.
-You can find my resume project, which includes my blog set up, as one of my repos.
-Unless it is before July 31st, 2020, in which case I am keeping things hidden till others have had a chance to complete the challenge before the deadline.
+You can find my resume project, which includes my blog set up as well, in my repos.

-- 🤔 I’m looking for help to land a job.
+- 🤔 I’m looking for help to land that first job.
 Any tips, challenges or advice is welcome.

+- 🌱 I’m currently learning Docker.

 - 📫 How to reach me:
     - Email: stephanie.koerlin@gmail.com